Table of Contents

 This is what fresh raw blueberries look like:

-In fact, one study found that blueberry extract can be healthy and safe to dogs even when mixed with grape extract (1), which was surprising to see since feeding grapes to dogs in general can be considered as a dangerous practice.
+One study found that blueberry extract can be healthy and safe for dogs even when mixed with grape extract (1), which was surprising to see since feeding grapes to dogs, in general, can be considered as a dangerous practice.

 Blueberries are chock-full of nutrition, and these below are some of the most essential vitamins and minerals found in blueberries that are good for dogs:

 - Vitamin A

 - Vitamin B complex

 Similar to many other berries we've already covered, blueberries can improve both human and animal health when given in moderation.

 For example, feeding your dog two of three blueberries as a bi-daily treat can provide some definite health benefits over time.

 Some studies have shown that in working dogs in particular (2), feeding blueberries can help with preventing oxidative damage which results from strenuous exercise.

 The exact same result from blueberries was observed in human clinical trials which I talk about below.